-Glue-laminated construction offered the benefits of
+Glue-laminated construction offers the benefits of:

-f.) they look really nice!
+f.)
+They look really nice!

 Gluelam, a stress-rated wood material, gives a soft and organic feel to the interior of the building, while also appearing quite strong and substantial.
 It appears to be large, heavy timber to the casual eye.

 Non-structural studs are used to frame-in the walls of the building under the glue-laminated super-structure.

 Using this method of construction answers many functional, aesthetic, and budgetary needs on projects.